Rescue Agents Perspective

 Without aftercare and a strategic correcting of the problems that lead to their trafficking, these kids could easily fall back into the same situation.
 After we rescue a girl via a soft rescue, our caseworkers further investigate exactly how the child ended up in the sex industry.
 This usually entails going back to her village or home to talk with her parents or legal guardian.
 From this information, we will determine the best solution that best meets the needs for that child and family and put together an action plan.
 Seeing a rescued girl following her dreams and flourishing in her new life is our ultimate goal.

-One big advantage to a soft rescue is the speed at which we can rescue a victim.
+One big advantage to a soft rescue is often the speed at which we can rescue a victim.
 But there is one main limitation to performing a soft rescue: perpetrators often go unpunished.
 The main objective of a soft rescue is to get children out of that environment, not to bring prosecution against their abusers.
 So at times, justice isn’t served against the traffickers, abusers and pimps.
 In saying that, our rescue agents do still gather intel and evidence while on soft rescues so that eventually our agents can work with the police to conduct raids.
 So in that sense, we are working towards arresting perpetrators in the long run.

 When Destiny Rescue works with the police to coordinate raids, we call this a hard rescue.
 Our team works with top law enforcement agencies, equivalent to the U.S. FBI, as well as regional and local anti-trafficking police divisions.
 These agencies look to Destiny Rescue agents’ expertise to assist in gathering needed intel, formulating plans and coordinating logistics for successful raids.